forseti-security/forseti-security/_docs/_latest/setup/forseti-on-gke.md

 ### Deploy Forseti in a New GKE Cluster

 Create a file named *main.tf* in an empty directory and add the following content.
-Add the appropiate values for each of the input vairables (e.g. domain, gsuite_admin_email).
+Add the appropiate values for each of the input variables (e.g. domain, gsuite_admin_email).

 ```bash
 module "forseti-on-gke-new-gke-cluster" {